Blobby-Boi/BlobbypassLEGO/README.md

 ### How to use (after Setup):
 * Open LEGO WeDo 2.0 (with WiFi turned on)
 * Click the project you made when you were setting this up
-* Press the pencil icon
+* Press the pencil in the top bar.
 * Done!

 #### This does not bypass Wi-Fi restrictions.
 If you want to do that, do [Blobwifi](https://blobby-boi.github.io/Blobwifi/).